Nyerguds/MobiusMapEditor/MANUAL.md

 These don't affect any real behaviour, but change some graphics to look more correct in the editor:

 * **FixClassicEinstein**: While the Win95 and remastered versions of Red Alert have Einstein's in-game sprite colored to match how he appears in the briefings, the DOS version (which the editor and the game use) looks identical to Dr. Mobius in Tiberian Dawn.
 This option makes the editor shuffle around some colors in the classic DOS sprite so it matches that same color scheme.
 Note that the **GraphicsFixesRA** mod also fixes this.
-* **TdHelisSpawnOnGround** / **RaHelisSpawnOnGround**: If aircraft are enabled (see **DisableAirUnits**), these options will make the helicopter / VTOL type aircraft for the mentioned game appear as landed on the ground.
+* **TdHelisSpawnOnGround** / **RaHelisSpawnOnGround**: If aircraft are enabled (see **DisableAirUnits** above), these options will make the helicopter / VTOL type aircraft for the mentioned game appear as landed on the ground.
 In the Remasters, they normally spawn in the air, but in case this is fixed, this can make the editor reflect that change.
 This is disabled by default.
 * **AllowImageModsInMaps**: Allow "Image=" ini rule tweaks in Red Alert maps to load custom graphics.
 This is enabled by default, but can be disabled to better emulate the classic game behaviour.
 * **FixConcretePavement**: The connection logic of the "CONC" pavement in Tiberian Dawn is seriously bugged in-game.
 The editor contains a fixed logic, showing the concrete how it was intended to be, filling in side gaps with filler cells.
 However, be advised that this new logic does not match the actual game.
 For this reason, it is disabled by default.
 * **DrawSoleTeleports**: On Sole Survivor maps, draw a black area with a blue border over the loaded ROAD graphics to emulate the look of the in-game teleporters.